Explaining to young children that someone has died

 Talking to children when a baby dies

 Parents often hesitate to tell children that their baby brother or sister has died because they do not like to hurt the children and cause them to worry about the future.
 Nevertheless it is important that the family talk about what has happened.
-Read more in our information sheet ‘Talking to children when a baby dies’
+Read more in our information sheet on Explaining miscarriage stillbirth or the death of a newborn baby to young children

 Viewing a body with a child